mahendra1290/EmployeeManagement/README.md

 # EmployeeManagement
-simple employee management in which a head can keep record of companies workers
+simple employee management in which record of all memebers of a company can be kept their details company details all are stored in database sqlite3 is used as database and qt5 framework is used for gui it is written in c++